Find out more about our leadership and the industries we’ve served.

 Experience you can count on

-Tim Truxell is the principal of Rubicon CX, a full service content and experience strategy consultancy.
-He was previously a Senior Group Content Strategy Director and national content practice lead for Rightpoint, based in Atlanta.
+Tim is the principal of Rubicon CX, a full service content- and experience-strategy consultancy.
+Before founding Rubicon CX, he served as a Senior Group Content Strategy Director and the National Content Practice lead for Rightpoint.
+He lives in Atlanta, Georgia.

 Tim has also worked as a content strategist for a number of companies and digital agencies, including twelve and a half years at Sapient and Publicis Sapient, where he helped build its content strategy practice.
 He also served as managing editor for UPS for a major redesign of their site, which launched in 29 languages and 104 countries, where he was crucial in their localization and translation strategy.